How to Pick a Garage Door Colour

 We offer the quote above to give you an idea of the potential effect of a new garage door.
 It’s a real quote and it’s from a homeowner who installed a new garage door made by Clopay, one of the great garage door manufacturers we represent here at Markham Garage Doors.

 It was yet another homeowner who approached a Clopay representative looking for a door with a similar colour and style as the door he was replacing, except he wanted the door to be insulated.

 The Clopay dealer managed to get the homeowner to consider what could be done with the new door, and it worked.
 He ended up with a carriage-style, insulated steel door, in black to contrast with the home’s exterior colour.

 “It really makes a nice difference.”

 If there’s anything that’s changed for sure since the last time you needed a new garage door, it is that virtually anything’s possible.
 With newer materials, finishes and styles, you can have almost any look, style and colour of door you can imagine.
-Call us her at Whitby Garage Doors to find out more.
+Call us at 905-665-8668 to find out more.